On Consistency of Compressive Spectral Clustering: Introduction

-In this paper, we consider a variant of the compressive spectral clustering algorithm as proposed by \citet{tremblay2016compressive} which uses graph filtering of random signals to compute an approximate spectral embedding of the graph vertices.
-For a graph with $n$ vertices and $k$ clusters, the algorithm proceeds by calculating a $d$ dimensional embedding for the vertices of the graph, where $d$ is of the order of $log(n)$.
-This \lq {compressed}\rq \ embedding acts as a substitute for the $k$ dimensional spectral embedding of the spectral clustering algorithm as given in Algorithm~\ref{SC_alg}.
-The embedding is obtained by filtering out the top $k$ frequency modes for $d$ number of random graph signals.
-Subsequently, $k$-means is performed on the new embedding, just as in case of spectral clustering.
-While the algorithm may speed up the $k$-means step in the case of high-dimensional models where the number of clusters $k$ grows with $n$, the most significant gains in computation are obtained by avoiding the eigen decomposition of the $n \times n$ graph Laplacian matrix.
-Although ideal filtering of the top $k$ frequency modes of a graph signal requires computing the top $k$ eigenvectors of the graph Laplacian, \citet{tremblay2016compressive} show that a polynomial approximation of the ideal filter can be used to skip the eigen decomposition.
+In this paper, we consider a variant of the compressive spectral clustering algorithm that uses graph filtering of random signals to compute an approximate spectral embedding of the graph nodes~\citep{tremblay2016compressive}.
+For a graph with $n$ nodes and $k$ clusters, the algorithm proceeds by calculating a $d$ dimensional embedding for the graph nodes, where $d$ is of the order of $\log(n)$.
+This {\em compressed} embedding acts as a substitute for the $k$ dimensional spectral embedding of the spectral clustering algorithm and does not need the eigen decomposition of the Laplacian.
+Instead, the embedding is obtained by filtering out the top $k$ frequencies for $d$ number of random graph signals using fast graph filtering.